How to Upgrade or Switch Linux Distros Without Losing Data

-It’s actually quite easy to switch between different Linux distributions or perform clean installations and still retain all of your personal data.
-We’ll show you what to do so that you’re all set up no matter your current situation.
+Turns out, it’s actually quite easy to perform clean installs or change Linux distros without losing data.
+Here’s what to do so that you’re all set up no matter your current situation.

 How Does It Work?